 - 690,000 Australians were injured at work in 2005-06, with 43% receiving no form of financial assistance.13

-Business Insurance, which offer includes Key Person Insurance, is designed to cover and protect key elements within a business.
+Business Insurance, which offers includes Key Person Insurance, is designed to cover and protect key elements within a business.
 No matter what the size of the organisation, Business Insurance is important in the event of an unforeseen adverse situation as it helps to keep the business operating while decisions and changes are made.

 Key Person Insurance, which may form a part of a Buy/Sell Agreement, provides funds to enable business owners/partners to buy out the financial interest of an ill, injured or deceased business owner/partner.
-It can also:
+It can also

 - Replace lost business income